toddfoster/sharedprayers/README.md

 - Run `hugo` to build static pages
 - Push to [github](https://github.com/toddfoster/sharedprayers) (or your host of choice) to deploy

+# Tags
+There's a tags field that can be filled in, and picked up by index pages to automatically include select pages.
+The way I include them
+`index/listliturgies "StT weekend"` will pick up pages containing _all_ the specified tags for the current month _or_ the first week of the subsequent month.
+Because that's how I like to populate my indices.

 # Acknowledgements
 No effort stands alone.
 I particularly want to recognize important inspirations and data sources specific to this project:
 - Kelly Puckett, maintainer of the invaluable [lectionarypage.net](http://lectionarypage.net/).